Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Additional results of QPI

 The amplitude in a large-$|\qq|$ region increases as $\w$ increases from 10 to 30 meV.
 The strong intensity in the diagonal directions corresponds to the broad flat intensity for $\w=30-40$ meV in Fig.~\ref{fig:ldisp}.

 In the $L_r$ map at $\w=20$ and 30 meV, red spots (denoted by light-green arrow in Fig.~\ref{fig:Lrmap}) appear inside $\qq_7$ spots.
 These correspond to the negative-sign signal mentioned for Fig.~\ref{fig:Lr_00-PP}.
-Such signals are not seen in $g_r(\qq,\w)$ shown in Supplementary Material Fig.~S11.
+Such signals are not seen in $g_r(\qq,\w)$ shown in Supplemental Material \cite{suppl} Fig.~S12.

 Note that speckle patterns observed in experiments can be reproduced by introducing multiple impurities \cite{sulangi17} or mesoscopic inhomogeneity of the doping concentration \cite{dellanna05}.
-While these effects will significantly improve the appearance of the calculated results, making them more resemble to the experimental results, the center positions of the speckled signals are the same as those of the single-impurity problem.
+While these effects will significantly improve the appearance of the calculated results, providing a better agreement with the experimental results, the center positions of the speckled signals are the same as those of the single-impurity problem.